Client: Foodservice Distributor

 Next, we conducted a discovery period consisting of driver ride-alongs.
 As the drivers made deliveries, we took notes on all the manual touchpoints and different stops they made, building full documentation about what their day-to-day looked like.
 From there, a map of all their friction points throughout their journey was created.

-Now that we had perspectives from the drivers and from leadership, we flew out to several packing locations and looked at their warehousing operations.
+Now that we had perspectives from the drivers and from the leadership, we flew out to several packing locations and looked at their warehousing operations.
 More interviews and shadowing of workers in the warehouses were conducted, giving us a full understanding of how the food distributor was moving inventory from warehouse A to warehouse B.

 Ultimately, we developed a comprehensive framework of understanding how their food goes from the farm, to the warehouse, to the truck, and finally delivered to their customers.